One-dimensional long-range diffusion-limited aggregation III -- The limit aggregate: Abstract

 \section{Abstract}

-In this paper we study the structure of the limit aggregate $A_\infty = \bigcup_{n\geq 0} A_n$ of the one-dimensional long range diffusion limited aggregation process defined in \cite{AABK1}.
+In this paper we study the structure of the limit aggregate $A_\infty = \bigcup_{n\geq 0} A_n$ of the one-dimensional long range diffusion limited aggregation process defined in \cite{AABK}.
 We show (under some regularity conditions) that for walks with finite third moment $A_\infty$ has renewal structure and positive density, while for walks with finite variance the renewal structure no longer exists and $A_\infty$ has $0$ density.
 We define a tree structure on the aggregates and show some results on the degrees and number of ends of these random trees.
+We introduce a new "harmonic competition" model where different colours compete for harmonic measure, and show how the tree structure is related to coexistence in this model.